ysimonson/knosh/README.md

 * `(stderr/read e:stderr limit:integer) -> bytes`: Reads up to `limit` bytes from `e`.
 If `limit` is 0, everything until an EOF is returned.
 * `(stderr/read-line e:stderr) -> string`: Reads up to the next newline from `e`, returning the decoded string.
 * `(stderr/fd e:stderr) -> integer`: Returns `e`'s underlying fd.

+Stdio values:
+* `stdio/inherit`: Inherits the shell's stdio value.
+* `stdio/piped`: Buffers the stdio for interactivity from the shell or from another proc.
+* `stdio/null`: The equivalent to `/dev/null`.

 ### Subinterps